-It is more common that local clients host no labeled data, which naturally leads to the learning paradigm of federated unsupervised learning without supervision in the decentralized learning scenario.
-A straightforward solution is to pretrain unlabeled data to learn useful features and utilized pretrained features in downstream tasks of federated learning systems~\cite{van2020towards}.
-There exist two challenges in federated unsupervised learning, i.e., the inconsistency of representation spaces due to data distribution shift and misalignment of representations due to the lack of unified information among clients.
-FedCA~\cite{zhang2020federated} proposes a federated contrastive averaging algorithm with the dictionary and alignment modules for client representation aggregation and alignment, respectively.
 The local model training utilizes the contrastive loss and the server aggregates models and dictionaries from clients.
 Recently, many unsupervised learning methods such as Principal Component Analysis (PCA) and unsupervised domain adaptation have been adopted to combine with federated learning.
-Peng et al.~\cite{peng2020federated} studied the federated unsupervised domain adaptation that aligns the shifted domains under federated setting with a couple of learning paradigms.
-Specifically, unsupervised domain adaptation is explored by transferring labeled source domain to unlabelled target domain, and adversarial adaptation techniques are also applied.
-Grammenos et al.~\cite{grammenos2020federated} proposed the federated PCA algorithm with differential privacy guarantee.
+Peng et al.~\cite{peng2020federated} studied the federated unsupervised domain adaptation that aligns the shifted domains under a federated setting with a couple of learning paradigms.
+Specifically, unsupervised domain adaptation is explored by transferring the labeled source domain to the unlabelled target domain, and adversarial adaptation techniques are also applied.
+Grammenos et al.~\cite{grammenos2020federated} proposed the federated PCA algorithm with a differential privacy guarantee.
 The proposed FPCA method is permutation invariant and robust to straggler or fault clients.
 In contrast, L-DAWA~\cite{rehman2023dawa} takes a different approach by proposing a novel aggregation strategy through layer-wise divergence.
 L-DAWA introduces angular divergence $\sigma_k$ to represent the aggregation weight of the $k$-th client: